 Perhaps we should say such a range of flavours.
 And aromas – which, with the looser head, have more opportunity to emerge and waft delightfully into the nasal passages!

-Plus, cask beer is more likely to be local, thus cutting down on food / drink miles.
+Plus, cask beer is more likely to be local, thus cutting down on food/drink miles.
 Delicious and virtuous – that’s hard to beat.

 An astute observer once said that if cask ale were Italian, British consumers would be all over it.
 It’s certainly true that it has all the attributes that make Italian cuisine so appealing, being flavourful, approachable and with deep roots in the culture of its native land.

-What makes cask ale even more appealing, though, is that it combines this depth of tradition with a willingness to try new things, and to take influence from around the world.
-It evolves, constantly, but it’s still noticeably the same product.
+What makes cask ale even more appealing, though, is that it combines this depth of tradition with a willingness to try new things and to take influence from around the world.
+It evolves constantly, but it’s still noticeably the same product.

 British brewers have plenty of geographical advantages – not least easy access to the best malt in the world!